 - Opportunity to build stronger relationships with community members

-- Increased focus on international service project
+- Increased focus on an international service project

 - Incorporation of pre-trip and post-trip connection to service project

-- Affordable program tuition with enriching experience
+- Affordable program tuition with an enriching experience

 Sample Costa Rica Spanish Immersion & Service High School Student Itinerary

-This itinerary can be further customized to your group’s exact dates, duration and/or any specialized curriculum or content goals.
+This itinerary can be further customized to your group’s exact dates, duration, and/or any specialized curriculum or content goals.
 Please note that all of our trip itineraries can be lengthened or shortened based on the wishes of the school group and/or host educator.
 The sample itinerary below should serve as a template to work from as you collaborate with Costa Rica Explorations to design and develop the perfect trip for you and your student group.

 Day #1 – Arrival Day & Night at Mountain-Top Lodge

 After all of your hard work preparing for your travels, you will board your plane to San Jose, Costa Rica, where you will embark on your highly-anticipated cultural & service project adventure.
 As you exit the airport, two bilingual Costa Rica Explorations guides will be outside to welcome you to the beautiful country of Costa Rica.
 You will climb aboard your private vehicle and take off to the town of Turrialba.
 The journey takes about 2.5 hours.

 Along the way, you will pass through the capital city of San José where you will view the hustle and bustle of the busy city and some of its famous destinations such as the National Theater and Museum.
 You’ll also take a moment to stop in the former capital of Costa Rica, the town of Cartago, to enjoy your first Costa Rican meal and to learn about the storied history of Costa Rica.
 En route, your two guides will introduce themselves and will start to get to know each member of your group as well.
 They will educate you on this ride and begin to orient you to the country of Costa Rica.